Justinhhhh/private-synthetic-text-generation/README.md

 [![Anaconda 24.3.0](https://img.shields.io/badge/Anaconda-24.3.0-green)](https://anaconda.org/anaconda/conda/files?sort=time&sort_order=desc&type=&version=24.3.0)
 [![PyTorch 2.3.0](https://img.shields.io/badge/PyTorch-2.3.0-lightgrey)](https://pytorch.org/get-started/previous-versions/#v230)

+## Replication
+For our setup, install the environment and download the pretrained weights for GENIE.
+Place them in the GENIE directory.
+Then, create the appropriate dataset folders under the data directory.
+Use main.py to generate the training, validation, testing, and sampling datasets for fine-tuning and sampling.
 ## Description

 This repository contains the source code to replicate the experimental results in our paper.